moore0n/hlstail/README.md

 # Usage
 ```
 NAME:
-   hlstail - Query an HLS playlist and then tail the new segments of a variant
+   hlstail - Query an HLS playlist and then tail the new segments of a selected variant

 USAGE:
-   main [global options] command [command options] [arguments...]
+   [playlist]

 VERSION:
    1.0.0